Journal Entries for Factoring Receivables

 Step 3- Partial Payment of Invoice(s) by Customer

 If your customer pays short or takes a discount, then only apply the amount paid to the invoice in the journal in the manner above.
 We hope this helps you reconcile your invoice factoring funding schedules with your accounting system.
-If you are using QuickBooks online, we can take a look at your accounting package setup.
+If you are using QuickBooks online, we can look at your accounting package setup as we also use QuickBooks online, and so do many of our other invoice finance clients.

 Please read our guide on funding your business with A/R financing.